List of fastest-selling albums

-This is a list of the world's fastest-selling albums of recorded music.
+This is a list of the fastest-selling albums in global recorded music.
 To appear on the list, the figure must have been published by a reliable source and all sales must have occurred in the first week of release.
-This list may include any type of album, including studio albums, extended plays, greatest hits, compilations, various artists, soundtracks and remixes.
+This list may include any type of album, including studio albums, extended plays, greatest hits, compilations, soundtracks and remixes.
 Market order within the article is ranked alphabetically.
 Albums within each table are listed in order of the number of copies sold and thereafter by the artist's first name.